Garth Webb

-Garth Webb (1918 - 8 May 2012) was a Canadian soldier, educator, and philanthropist, best known for his efforts to commemorate Canada's role in the D-Day landings during World War II as a member of the 14th Field Regiment, Royal Canadian Artillery. he founded the Juno Beach Centre, He was awarded the Meritorious Service Cross and the Legion of Honour medal.
+Garth Webb (1918 - 8 May 2012) was a Canadian soldier who founded the Juno Beach Centre.
+Webb fought in World War II as a member of the 14th Field Regiment, Royal Canadian Artillery.
+He was awarded the Meritorious Service Cross and the Legion of Honour medal.

-Early life and Military service
+Early life and military service

 Webb was born in Calgary, Alberta in 1918.
 He was educated at Queen's University and graduated from the Canadian Officers' Training Corps in 1942.
 He was a lieutenant in the Canadian Army assigned to the 14th Field Regiment, Royal Canadian Artillery.
 He fought on D-Day at the Juno Beach landings where he came ashore at Bernières-sur-Mer with his Priest 105 mm self-propelled howitzer.

-Post-War Career and Advocacy
+Post-war career and advocacy

 After the war, Webb completed a degree in commerce at Queen's University and moved to Toronto where he was a real estate appraiser.

 Visiting the beaches of Normandy during the commemoration of the 50th anniversary of the Normandy Landings, Webb noticed that there was very little to mark the efforts of Canadian troops.
 This spurred him to lead an effort to build the Juno Beach Centre, a museum and education centre at Courseulles-sur-Mer, France.
 Webb was awarded the Meritorious Service Cross from Canada (2003) and the Legion of Honour medal from France (2005) for finding the Juno Beach Centre.
 In the late 20th century, Webb became increasingly concerned that Canada's role in the D-Day landings was being overlooked in public memory.
 This concern led him to initiate efforts to build a memorial and education centre dedicated to the Canadian soldiers who fought on Juno Beach.